 In fact, the IEA believes the region’s untapped potential for hydropower, solar and wind energy means the collective ambition to triple global renewable capacity by 2030, agreed at last year’s COP28 climate summit, could be higher.
 This is something countries will have a chance to review in their updated plans for tackling climate change, which are due for submission to the United Nations early next year.
 But what do we already know?

 On electricity, Latin America is and has long been one of the greenest regions in the world.
-Last year alone, 64% of the region’s electricity was generated from renewables.
+Last year alone, 62% of the region’s electricity was generated from renewables, according to data from climate thinktank Ember.
 Hydropower alone accounts for 45% of electricity supply in the region, and has been the bedrock of electricity generation for decades in several countries.

 There are also reportedly more than 8,000 renewable energy projects – including hydrogen – in their early stages across the region, requiring a total investment of USD 232.8 billion, and more than 700 projects, totalling USD 20.8 billion, under construction.